Ladder costs for random walks in L\'evy random media

 \section{Introduction}

 An essential component of fluctuation theory in discrete time is the study of the first-ladder height and time of a one-dimensional (1D) random walk $S= (S_n)_{n\in\N_0}$, respectively given by the first maximal value reached by $S$, and by the corresponding time.
 In this context, the Wiener-Hopf techniques, introduced by Spitzer, Baxter and others, offer a main tool of investigation, and allow for the derivation of several fundamental identities that relate the distributions of these first-ladder random variables to that of the underlying random walk (see \cite{Sp56, Sp57, Sp60}, and \cite{RWFT, Chung2001} for reviews).
-These results, that have then been established in different formulations by many authors, open the way to a refined understanding of the first-ladder quantities of the ladder (ascending or descending) process, and of conditioned random walks (\cite{D95, DG93, AD, GOT, Cara}).
+These results, which have been established in different formulations by many authors, open the way to a refined understanding of the first-ladder quantities of the ladder (ascending or descending) process, and of conditioned random walks (\cite{D95, DG93, AD, GOT, Cara}).

-The aim of the present work is to generalize these kind of results to random walks moving on a one-dimensional random medium having i.i.d. heavy-tailed inter-distances.
-Specifically, the random medium that we consider is a renewal point process $\omega = ( \omega_k)_{k \in \Z}$ with i.i.d. inter-distances in the domain of attraction of a stable variable .
+The aim of the present work is to generalize these kind of results to random walks moving on a one-dimensional random medium having i.i.d.\ inter-distances.
+Specifically, the random medium that we consider is a renewal point process $\omega = ( \omega_k)_{k \in \Z}$ with i.i.d.\ (positive) inter-distances in the normal domain of attraction of a stable variable.
 The random walk on the random medium $\omega$ is then defined as $Y = (Y_n)_{n \in \N_0}$ , where $Y_n := \omega_{S_n}$ and $S = ( S_n )_{ n \in \N_0}$ is an underlying random walk on $\Z$, independent of $\omega$.

-The process $Y$ can be seen as a generalization of the \emph{L\'evy flights}, that are random walks with i.i.d. heavy-tailed jumps, and as a discrete time version of the \emph{L\'evy-Lorentz gas} (see \cite{BFK} and \cite{bcll, blp} for some related extensions).
-All these are processes that have been receiving a surge of attention as they model phenomena of anomalous transport and anomalous diffusion (see e.g. \cite{KRS, ZDK, acor, roac, Z} for some general or recent references).
+Whenever the inter-distances are heavy-tailed random variables, the process $Y$ can be seen as a generalization of \emph{L\'evy flights}, which are random walks with i.i.d.\ heavy-tailed jumps, and as a discrete time version of the \emph{L\'evy-Lorentz gas} (see \cite{BFK} and \cite{bcll, blp} for some related extensions).
+All these processes have been receiving a surge of attention as they model phenomena of anomalous transport and anomalous diffusion (see, e.g. \cite{KRS, ZDK, acor, roac, Z} for some general or recent references).

 From its definition, it turns out that the process $Y$ performs the same jumps as $S$ but on the marked points of $\omega$ instead of $\Z$.
 Thus the first-ladder times of $S$ and $Y$ correspond, and we set